exercism/deprecated-mentors/tracks/ruby/exercises/two-fer/README.md

 ### Intro
 This is the first core exercise.
+Great opportunity to prepare for the track with attention to style conventions.

 ### Reasonable solutions